Lee County, North Carolina

 Lee County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 63,285.
 The county seat is Sanford.
-It was established on March 6, 1907, from parts of Chatham and Moore counties, and named for General Robert E. Lee, who served as the General in Chief of the Armies of the Confederate States in 1865.

-Lee County comprises the Sanford Micropolitan Statistical Area, which is a part of the Fayetteville Combined Statistical Area, more commonly known as the Fayetteville area, which had a 2019 estimated population of 854,826.
-Lee County's motto is "Committed Today for a Better Tomorrow".
+Lee County comprises the Sanford, NC Micropolitan Statistical Area, which is a part of the Raleigh-Durham-Cary, NC Combined Statistical Area, which had an estimated population of 2,368,947 in 2023.